To schedule your pet for Spay/Neuter services:

 - Look at incision a couple times a day over the next 7-10 days – for signs of infection (redness, swelling, drainage).

 - Incisions are held together with sutures that dissolve on their own over the next 4 months.
 On top of that is a skin glue that dissolves over the next 7-10 days.
 It dissolves too quickly if it gets wet.
-No bathing, licking, or laying in the rain/puddles.
+No bathing or laying in the rain/puddles.
+Do not allow pet to lick at the incision site, if this is noted the pet will need to wear an Elizabethan collar during the recovery period.
+Available at the local vet offices or pet supply stores.

 - Please feed your pet what their normal diet for the next 24 hours.
 No special snacks or treats.